MariaJoaoMiraPaulo/language-html/ESOF - docs/4 - Verification and Validation.md

   - [AppVeyor](https://ci.appveyor.com/project/Atom/atom/build/job/2y4kak3pr4npq0cg) took 194.545 seconds to run 2013 tests, resulting in 7645 assertions and 0 failures;
 - Executes benchmark tests;

 Atoms design strategy for test running is black-box testing, meaning that it only cares about the software's behavior and not about what happens internally.
+Due to this, Atom doesn't perform mutation nor coverage tests.

 ###Degree of Testability